Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 If I find myself in a particularly dark sky location, which is not typical in the eastern portion of the United States, unfortunately, I have no issue using a micro 4/3 camera with a 35mm equivalent lens of 24-70mm.

 Milky Way Composition

-The darker the sky the better.
+The darker the sky, the better.
 It will be incredibly difficult to take an average camera to a downtown park and expect to get sensational images of the Milky Way.
 There is just too much light pollution.
 Distant light pollution on the horizon can actually be interesting.
 It can provide a separation of earth and sky in the image.
-However, in your immediate vicinity it is best t have as much darkness as possible.
-Basically, if you can see the Milky Way from your location then you can photograph it.
+However, in your immediate vicinity, it is best to have as much darkness as possible.
+Basically, if you can see the Milky Way from your location, then you can photograph it.

-If possible it a truly spectacular photo will have something of interesting in the foreground of the photo with the Milky Way in the background.
-This can be a mountain range, trees or old cars.
+If possible, it a truly spectacular photo will have something of interest in the foreground of the photo with the Milky Way in the background.
+This can be a mountain range, trees, or old cars.
 Imagination is the only limiter in this equation.

 Camera Set Up for Shooting the Milky Way

 Twist the knob on the camera to Manual.
 Control of ISO, shutter speed, and aperture are going to be necessary.